seanbutler/Seeds/ThrowingThings/article.md

 Adjusting the range and distribution of these values has an impact on the shape of the islands produced.
 You might prefer more caldera, more sharp jagged peaks etc. Tweak and see what you get.

-We could generate physics objects and run the engine's physics system.
-A good intensive solution not always an option on web or mobile.
-Instead algebraically with one line of code calculate the approx landing point of the lava which is thrown out of the volcano using a simple equation.
+We could generate rigid bodies and run the engine's physics system.
+A simulation is not always an option on web or mobile.
+Instead algebraically, one line of code calculates the approx landing point of that which is thrown out of the volcano.

 ~~~
 var distance = ( (velocity * velocity) * Math.sin( 2 * angle ) ) / 9.8
 ~~~

-The distance away that something lands is proportional to the square of its velocity times the sine of the angle it is ejected at, divided by the gravity.
+The distance away that something lands is proportional to the square of velocity times the sine of the angle it is ejected at, divided by the gravity.
 This assumes the ejection point isn't higher or lower than the landing point which for our purposes is fine.
 Simple trigonometry will translate the distance and direction into a vector offset from the centre of the volcanic island.

 ~~~
 var deltax = Math.sin(direction) * distance;
 var deltaz = Math.cos(direction) * distance;
 ~~~

-To which we can then do a little addition on to get a final global position of where the ejecta lands.
+To which we can then do a little maths on to get a vertex index where it lands.

 ~~~
 var coords = new THREE.Vector3();